 4. trust what and how much your child chooses to eat

 Avoid setting limitations or restrictions around foods for children.
 A common practice I hear about is ‘the clean plate club’ at the dinner table, enforcing finishing everything at the meal each night.
 This can lead to normalizing overriding the body’s internal cues around hunger & fullness, expecting children to eat as much as was served no matter what.

 Ellyn Satter, a dietitian & authority on feeding practices in children – writes in her ‘Division of Responsibility of Feeding’ that it is the child’s job to determine whether & how much they eat.
 As a parent, she states the responsibility is to prepare, provide & model best eating practices.

 With children at appropriate ages, trial allowing them to plate & portion their own foods.
 With younger children, trust when they communicate they are full even if the plate is not clean & avoid comments if they request to have more.

-Invite inclusive language around food & bodies
+5. invite inclusive language around food and body

 Though it may seem harmless or unassuming, the comments we make in passing can have lasting impacts on the impressionable minds of children & adolescents.
 Making frequent remarks about disliking our body, associating food with perceived negative changes to our body, or judging other people’s bodies or food choices, teaches children that it’s normal to see bodies as something to scrutinize – including their own.
 Practice using inclusive language such as all foods fit into a nutritious diet or that all bodies are diverse & beautiful.